 CV: What I had in mind was boxing the compass.

 Walter Matthau makes a dirty double-entendre?!
-Probably the best one since "It took me three hours to figure out that 'F.U.' was Felix Unger!"
+Probably his best one since "It took me three hours to figure out that 'F.U.' was Felix Unger!"

 Bring Me the Head of Alfredo Garcia (1974, dir.
 Sam Peckinpah)